naman5555sharma/website/index.md

 Namo-namah, I'm currently a first year MS(By Research) student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
 I am working with [Prof. Biswa Panda](https://www.cse.iitb.ac.in/~biswa/) exploring micro-architectural performace.
 Our [research group](https://casper-iitb.github.io/).

 I graduated with Btech in Information Technology from Engineering college, Ajmer in June 2022.
-After that I worked as a System at The Grand Turf for about one year.

 If I am not working on my computer, you can find me playing cricket.
 Reach out to me!